Thethoughtful1/hello-world/README.md

 # hello-world

 A sample program.
-Made by thethoughtful1.

-Now simpler.
+Currently being used for git testing.

+Change A.